awsdocs/amazon-cognito-developer-guide/doc_source/using-service-linked-roles.md

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
 For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

-**AmazonCognitoIdp**
+**AWSServiceRoleForAmazonCognitoIdp**

-The AmazonCognitoIdp service\-linked role trusts the following services to assume the role:
+The AWSServiceRoleForAmazonCognitoIdp service\-linked role trusts the following services to assume the role:
 + `email.cognito-idp.amazonaws.com`

 The role permissions policy allows Amazon Cognito to complete the following actions on the specified resources:

-**Allowed Actions for AmazonCognitoIdp**
+**Allowed Actions for AWSServiceRoleForAmazonCognitoIdp**
 + Action: `cognito-idp:Describe`
 + Resource: `*`